Diffuser (thermodynamics): Applications

-When possible, dampers, extractors, and other flow control devices should not be placed near diffusers' inlets (necks), either not being used at all or being placed far upstream.
-They have been shown to dramatically increase noise production.
-For as-cataloged diffuser performance, a straight section of duct needs serve a diffuser.
+Dampers, extractors, and other flow control devices are not typically placed near diffusers' inlets (necks) as such devices have been shown to dramatically increase system noise.
+For as-cataloged diffuser performance, a straight section of duct is recommended serve a diffuser.
 An elbow, or kinked flex duct, just before a diffuser often leads to poor air distribution and increased noise.

-Diffusers can be as a shape of round, rectangular, or can be as linear slot diffusers (LSDs).
-E.g., linear slot diffusers take the form of one or several long, narrow slots, mostly semi-concealed in a fixed or suspended ceiling with airfoils behind the slots directing the airflow in the desired direction.
+Diffusers are typically round or rectangular.
+Narrow rectangular linear slot diffusers take the form of one or several long, narrow slots, mostly semi-concealed in a fixed or suspended ceiling with airfoils behind the slots directing the airflow in the desired direction.

-Occasionally, diffusers are mostly used in a reverse fashion, as air inlets or returns.
-This is especially true for a linear slot diffuser and 'perf' diffusers.
-But more commonly, grilles are used as return or exhaust air inlets.
+Occasionally, diffusers are used in reverse as air inlets or returns, linear slot diffuser and 'perf' diffusers in particular.
+More commonly, grilles are used as return or exhaust air inlets.